by Chris Wayan, 2005-9

 You camp on the beach of a small lake for the long sleep.
 The next morning, as the sun's clearing the eastern cliffs, pale blue gleams ahead--the northern tip of Lake Rree.
+This is a decision-point in your tour.
 To the west, the Worawora Valley leads up into the mountains; just outside a lebbird town on the mouth of the Worawora, a great caravan is lining up and heading upriver.
 Where are they going?
 Should you follow?
 One ominous sign: in this lebbird-dominated trench, the caravan has not one lebbird... why?

 Over the Mrr Mountains west of the Trench lies the fertilest arc basins on Tharn.
 Not that that's saying much--with high mountains cutting off storms all around, most such basins are desert or steppe.
 But the Worawora Basin has wide prairies and wooded streams descending from the Mrr and Worawora Ranges cupping it east and west.
 There's enough water to support centahs' flocks, and forest-dwelling mops by the lakes; it's even warm enough for a few veltaurs (sketch to left).
 To these nonfliers, Worawora is a warm, fertile, cultured oasis, compared to the harsh Thuvia Uplands around it.